Role of the Board

 Directors are expected to regularly attend Board meetings and meetings of committees on which they serve.
 Directors should spend the time needed and meet as frequently as necessary to properly discharge their responsibilities.
 Directors are expected to review meeting materials prior to Board and committee meetings.
 Directors are encouraged to ask questions and communicate concerns at any time.

-The Nominating and Governance Committee will make available orientation programs for new directors and, from time to time, continuing education programs for directors, when appropriate.
+The Nominating and Governance Committee, in conjunction with the CEO, will make available orientation programs for new directors and, from time to time, continuing education programs for directors, when appropriate.
+The Company will reimburse directors for reasonable costs and expenses for third party director education programs.

 With the assistance of the Nominating and Governance Committee, the Board will conduct an annual self-evaluation of its performance for the purpose of increasing the effectiveness of the Board and its committees.

 This evaluation should be of the Board's contribution as a whole and specifically review areas in which the Board and/or management believe improvement may be desirable.
 The evaluation results and any recommendations will be presented to the full Board.

 The Board expects its directors, officers, and other associates to act ethically at all times and to acknowledge adherence to the Company's Code of Business Ethics and Conduct.
 Any waiver of the Code of Business Ethics and Conduct for directors and executive officers may be made only by the Board of Directors or a Board committee and must be promptly disclosed to stockholders.
 Directors are expected to avoid any action, position, or interest that conflicts with an interest of the Company, or that gives the appearance of a conflict.
 If any actual or potential conflict of interest arises for a director, the director shall promptly inform the Chief Executive Officer and the Chair of the Nominating and Governance Committee.
 If a significant conflict exists and cannot be resolved, the director should resign.
 All directors will recuse themselves from any discussion or decision affecting their personal, business, or professional interests.